 Alex: Your tongue, yes!
 A long way from your behind!

 - Similar to the 1992 College Tournament example listed above, there's a clue about Canada, with Canadian player Michael Daunt almost yelling "What is Canada!?" when he responds.

 - October 16, 1997: Johnny has just finished reading the consolation prize copies, and throws back to Alex.
 This exchange ensues:

 Alex: My tongue is not working today.
 However, let's see if I can get it to say what the Final Jeopardy! category is.

 Alex: Famous Pores.
 We'll be back with the clue in a moment.

 - February 13, 1998: The Tournament of Champions finals included professional humorist Bob Harris.
-Starting the second heat of the Finals with $0 because he missed the previous day's Final Jeopardy!, Harris was a source of Snark Bait for the rest of the show — including at the very start.
+Starting the second heat of the Finals with $0 because he missed the previous day's Final Jeopardy!, Harris was a target of mockery for the rest of the show including at the very start.
 When Trebek tried to suggest a possible comeback and Harris replied "I don't need your pity!", Trebek countered by stating that while the other two players would have their scores from the day before cleared, Harris was already at $0 so they didn't need to clear his.
 "So much for pity."